guillaume-charron/3DScanner-GrayCode/README.md

 This repository is for educational purposes only.
 The code and algorithm implemented are derived from the original authors' repositories and papers.
 All rights are reserved to the original authors of the papers and repositories this code is based on.

 ## Citation
+This code is based on the implementation that can be found in this [repository](https://github.com/sjnarmstrong/gray-code-structured-light/tree/master?fbclid=IwAR3WoIdu-mVJEMWzUqAHYBba239Xw2OCyVLBepdD05pllM9HTA3PPwxCibw) and on this [tutorial](https://www.morethantechnical.com/blog/2017/11/17/projector-camera-calibration-the-easy-way/).
 If you find this work useful, please ensure that you cite the original authors:
 ```
+@INPROCEEDINGS{7781767,
+  author={Yang, Liming and Normand, Jean-Marie and Moreau, Guillaume},
+  booktitle={2016 IEEE International Symposium on Mixed and Augmented Reality (ISMAR)},
+  title={Practical and Precise Projector-Camera Calibration},
+  year={2016},
+  volume={},
+  number={},
+  pages={63-70},
+  doi={10.1109/ISMAR.2016.22}
+}

 @inproceedings{3D-Modeling,
 	author = {Xu, Yi and Aliaga, Daniel G.},
 	title = {Robust Pixel Classification for 3D Modeling with Structured Light},